damusss/MILIMP-Media-Player/README.md

 # Special Gestures

 - Pause a video by clicking the frame.
-Double click it to fullscreen/minimize the video.
+Double click with left or right mouse buttons it to fullscreen/minimize the video.
+- While in maximized fullscreen, hover the bottom or top of the app to show the music controls.
--   Hold the mouse wheel button and scroll to reorder playlists and musics (hold shift to move faster)
+- Hold the mouse wheel button and scroll to reorder playlists and musics (hold shift to move faster).
+You can also drag the items to do the same.
 - Click on the currently playing track's cover/(video + ctrl) to jump to the track in the playlist
 - Hover a playlist's cover or the currently playing track's cover/video for a fraction of a second to view it in full screen
 - Middle click the playing track's video cover to set the frame as the music cover in the playlist.
 Delete the cover file from the data/music_covers folder to revert
 - Hold shift while hovering the currently playing track's slider to view the video frame at that position

 # Keyboard Shortcuts